 If you are hiking in an area where you do not have these options, then consider vegetation that can withstand trampling better.
 Organic litter such as fallen leaves and pine needles are better than places with live vegetation.
 Grasses are considered the most durable types of live vegetation for hiking.
-Dry grasses in open fields with lot of sunshine as the best.
+Dry grasses in open fields with a

 So what are some examples of non-durable surfaces?

 Avoid hiking on or through broadleaf vegetation as they tend to have weak stems.
 Ferns are also fragile and should be avoided.
 Wet soil, steep slopes, and biological soil crust and cryptobiotic soils, should also be avoided.

 The best way to practice Leave No Trace Principle 2 – Travel and Camp on Durable Surfaces – is to stick to well-established trails and paths.